 Both scenarios: A small dialog should appear.
 Click "Start in Safe Mode" (not Refresh).

 Any improvement?
-(More info: Troubleshoot Firefox issues using Safe Mode)
+(More info: Diagnose Firefox issues using Troubleshoot Mode)

 I know about and done the Safe Mode in the past, didn't work.
 What partly did work was...
 "These prefs should be set to true on the about:config page:

 media.mediasource.webm.enabled media.webm.enabled "

 I say partly, a webpage opening is a little faster but now after clicking on a page to open it does not do anything for about 3-5 seconds.
 It seems to be buffering before loading or storing to memory then POOF, open.
 But overall it is just a little faster. .
 As for the videos.
 On this PC, back in original HTML days, videos loaded fast and ran smoothly.
 Also, skipping ahead or back instantly worked.
 I can only 'assume'...
 HTML5 is the problem.
 It is doing more than it used to and HTML (now #5) is becoming incompatible to my PC and sure millions of others.
 Personally I have closed the webpage long before it has loaded.
 It is there loss if said info goes unread or selling item isn't sold. .
 BUT HEY!
 Thanks for the direction to update the about:config thing.
 It REALLY should be loaded in the OPTIONS menu.
 AGAIN, THANKS!

 Firefox currently does not have a feature to block loading of video.
 There is a feature to stop video from autoplaying, but it still loads.
 If you want the option to watch videos in WebM format

 (which you disabled) without the drag of loading the file at the same time as the rest of the page, you would need to find an add-on that intercepts the load before it can happen.
 I don't recall seeing one, but perhaps someone has created one by now.

 Modified by jscher2000